lix-project/lix-website/content/about.md

 provide a collection of necessary improvements over CppNix:

 - **Built for a community, not for a corporation.**
-  Lix is built by a team of open-source volunteers -- and exists to provide a alternative to the commercial interests that have long plagued both upstream CppNix and corporate-authored forks.
+  Lix is built by a team of open-source volunteers -- and exists to provide an alternative to the commercial interests that have long plagued both upstream CppNix and corporate-authored forks.
   We're proud to stand by our open [conflict of interest statements](/team#conflict-of-interest-statements), and proud to listen to community voices on issues of sponsorship, direction, and moderation.